 Patellar tendinitis is most common in people who participate in activities that require running or jumping.
-While it is more common in runners, it is sometimes referred to as "jumper's knee."
+Although it is more common in runners, it is often referred to as "jumper's knee."

 Corticosteroid injections to treat patellar tendinitis have been linked to increased tendon weakness and increased likelihood of tendon rupture.
-These injections are typically avoided in or around the patellar tendon.
+Therefore, doctors typically avoid giving these injections in or around the patellar tendon.

 Chronic disease.
-Weakened tendons can also be caused by diseases that disrupt blood supply.
-Chronic diseases which may weaken the tendon include:
+Weakened tendons can also be caused by diseases that disrupt blood supply, including:

 - Diabetes mellitus